 How can Leo assist you?

 However, please note, that Leo has no jurisdiction over local council decisions.
-He may only be able to write on your behalf to the council and ask them to look into a problem or to reconsider an issue.
+He may only be able to write on your behalf to the council and ask them to look into your problem or to reconsider an issue.
 In the first instance, however, please get in touch with your local councillors or the council itself.

 - raise an issue or ask a question;